 The term asoko is a euphemism commonly used by Japanese females when referring to their you-know-whats.
-Written backwards in katakana, it becomes “cosoa,” which is also the name of a new brand of feminine hygiene soap that’s been selling like hotcakes this summer, reports Nikkan Gendai.
+Written backwards in katakana script, it becomes what can be pronounced “cosoa,” which is also the name of a new brand of feminine hygiene soap that’s been selling like hotcakes this summer, reports Nikkan Gendai (Aug.
+7).

 It seems that in hot, humid weather, certain parts of the body generate odors that ordinary soaps can’t easily remove.
 Cosoa ingredients include jamu, which is used in traditional Indonesian herbal remedies, and soya isoflavone extract, a powerful antioxidant.

 Cosoa is the most familiar, but not the only brand name for this type of product (another is “Deep Attraction”).
 Despite its relatively high price of 2,000 to 3,000 yen a pop, cosoa sales, mostly online via such channels as Rakuten and Beauty Motherleaf, have been brisk, thanks largely to word-of-mouth advertising.

 According to a source in the online industry, this summer alone over 400,000 pieces have been sold.